 - Lion Cubs – Boys currently in Kindergarten.
 Please see the following link for more details about the Lions.

 - Cub Scouts: 2nd Webelos (5th grade)

 - 2nd Webelos transition in the spring to Boy Scouts

 Achievements and advancement in Pack 20 follow the Boy Scout guidebooks.
 Pack activities include:

 Hiking, Overnight Camp-outs (typically one each in the Spring & Fall) , and a Pinewood Car Derby (scouts make and race model cars) .
 Check out our Adventure page for a list of all the fun activities the boys of Pack 20 get to enjoy each year.

 Pack activities are communicated via email and details are maintained on our website.

 What does it cost?

 Cub Scouts is a non-profit group.
-Pack 20’s annual dues of $35 go towards the scout’s required BSA application, which may be paid online via our website, or in person by check.
-A portion of your dues will cover the Pinewood Derby Car and Space kits, desk top catapult, and the cost of all badges and other achievements the Cub earns over the course of the year.
+Pack 20’s annual dues of $35 go towards the scout’s required BSA application.
+Fundraiser opportunities will help cover the cost of activity specific supplies such as Pinewood Derby Car and Space kits, desk top catapult, as well as the cost of all badges and other achievements the Cub earns over the course of the year.

 A Cub Scout will need a uniform (at a minimum, a shirt and neckerchief) and a handbook for his den.
 These items can often be found “gently used” at local consignment shops or you can purchase them new from one of the metro Atlanta-area Scout Stores (click here for a map) or through the BSA’s on-line store.